oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data-ocw.md

 - Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console
 - Prepared your environment for this workshop (see [Prepare Your Environment](?lab=prepare-environment))
 - Registered your target database with Oracle Data Safe.
-It's important that you have granted the Data Masking role on your target database; otherwise, you will not be able to mask sensitive data.
+It's important that you have already granted the **Data Masking** role on your target database; otherwise, you will not be able to mask sensitive data.
 Also, make sure to have the `ADMIN` password for your database on hand (see [Register an Autonomous Database with Oracle Data Safe](?lab=register-autonomous-database)).
-- Created a sensitive data model (see [Discover Sensitive Data](?lab=discover-sensitive-data-ocw))
+- Created a sensitive data model (see [Discover Sensitive Data](?lab=discover-sensitive-data))

 ### Assumptions